darmie/KaaL/BUILD_SYSTEM.md

             │  .data           │
             │  .bss            │
             │  .stack          │
-            └─────────────────┘
+            ├─────────────────┤
+            │  Free RAM        │  ← Available for dynamic allocation
+            │  (kernel heap,   │
+            │   page tables,   │
+            │   TCBs, etc.)    │
+            ├─────────────────┤
+0x46000000  │  UntypedMemory   │  ← Capability-based allocation region (32MB)
+            │  Region          │     Delegated: kernel → root-task → system_init
+            │  (32MB-aligned)  │     Used for spawning userspace processes
+            │                  │
+            │  Apps spawned    │     Current usage:
+            │  from sys_retype │     - ipc_producer: 128KB + 16KB stack
+            │                  │     - ipc_consumer: 128KB + 16KB stack
+            │                  │     - notepad: 128KB + 16KB stack
+            └─────────────────┘     ~15.5MB remaining for future processes
-0x48000000  Stack top (elfloader)
+0x48000000  Stack top (elfloader) / End of RAM
 ```

+**Notes**:
-**Note**: The elfloader embeds both kernel and root-task ELF files, then loads them to their respective addresses (0x40400000 for kernel, 0x40600000 for root-task) before jumping to the kernel.
+- The elfloader embeds both kernel and root-task ELF files, then loads them to their respective addresses (0x40400000 for kernel, 0x40600000 for root-task) before jumping to the kernel.
+- **UntypedMemory region (0x46000000 - 0x48000000)** is reserved for capability-based process spawning.
+This 32MB region must be 32MB-aligned for the watermark allocator.
+The kernel creates an UntypedMemory capability covering this region and delegates it to root-task, which further delegates a 16MB child to system_init for spawning applications.

 ### Raspberry Pi 4 Platform